What Is CMT1B?

-CMT1B is caused by mutations in the MPZ gene.
+CMT1B is a type of CMT caused by mutations in the MPZ gene.
 This gene provides instructions for making myelin protein zero, a crucial structural protein essential for the formation of normal peripheral nerve myelin.
 Mutations in the MPZ gene disrupt the formation and stability of myelin, leading to slowed nerve signal transmission.

 CMT1B is autosomal dominant, meaning that just one of the gene’s two copies needs a mutation to cause this subtype.